-An Oregon physician has medical, legal and ethical obligations to his or her patients.
-In light of these obligations, it is the policy of the Oregon Medical Board that:
+An Oregon provider has medical, legal, and ethical obligations to his or her patients.
+In light of these obligations, it is the philosophy of the Oregon Medical Board that:

-1. Regardless of whether an act or failure to act is determined entirely by a physician, or is the result of a contractual or other relationship with a health care entity, the relationship between a physician and a patient must be based on trust, and must be considered inviolable.
+1. Regardless of whether an act or failure to act is determined entirely by a provider, or is the result of a contractual or other relationship with a health care entity, the relationship between a provider and a patient must be based on trust, and must be considered inviolable.
 Included among the elements of such a relationship of trust are:

-- Open and honest communication between the physician and patient, including disclosure of all information necessary for the patient to be an informed participant in his or her care.
+- Open and honest communication between the provider and patient, including disclosure of all information necessary for the patient to be an informed participant in their care.

-- Provision by the physician of that care which is necessary and appropriate for the condition of the patient, and neither more nor less.
+- Provision by the provider of that care which is necessary and appropriate for the condition of the patient, following community standards and best practices.

-- Avoidance of any conflict of interest or inappropriate relationships outside of the therapeutic relationship.
+- Avoidance of the creation or encouragement of any inappropriate relationships outside that of the therapeutic relationship, whether personal, financial, political, sexual, or other.1

-- Respect for, and careful guardianship of, any intimate details of the patient’s life, which may be shared with the physician.
+- Respect for, and careful guardianship of, any intimate details of the patient's life, which may be shared with the provider.

-- A career-spanning dedication by the physician to continually maintain professional knowledge and skills.
+- Dedication by the provider to continually maintain professional knowledge and skills.

 - Respect for the autonomy of the patient.